zkVerify/zkverify-docs/docs/architecture/08-VFlow/03-VFY-Bridging/01-token-teleport.md

 This defines the actual asset(s) and the amount(s) you are sending.
 Let's set:

-- For `assets: XcmVersionedMultiAsset` select `v5` from the scroll-down menu.
+- For `assets: XcmVersionedAssets` select `V5` from the drop-down menu.
 Click on the `Add Item` button.
 New fields will pop-up.
 Let's set:
     - For `parents` input `0`
-    - For `interior` select  `Here` from the scroll-down menu.
+    - For `interior` select  `Here` from the drop-down menu.
 Then new fields will appear.
 Let's set:
-        - For `fun` select `Fungible` from the scroll-down menu
+        - For `fun` select `Fungible` from the drop-down menu
-        - For `Fungible` input the amount of assets you want to send. e.g. to send 1 VFY , remembering that the token has 18 decimals, it's: `1000000000000000000`.
+        - For `Fungible` input the amount of assets you want to send.
+        - Note: on-chain, amounts use 18 decimals.
+So if you want 1 VFY, you need to input 1 * 10^18 = `1000000000000000000`.
+          - Example:
+            - 1 VFY → `1000000000000000000`
+            - 0.5 VFY → `500000000000000000`

 #### Fee Asset Item